 You overcome a toxic environment by walking out the door.
 Unless you happen to be a powerful person in the organization, it is not your fault that the environment is cynical, broken, dysfunctional, toxic, demented, twisted or incompetent.
 Managers and executives are paid a great deal more than the average employee and the main thing that comes with that pay grade is accountability.
 If the place depresses you, look upwards: the people in power make it this way.
-It’s uncommon for people in power to be motivated to make big changes since they like being in power.
+If nothing changes, it is no accident.
+It’s uncommon for people in power to be motivated to make big changes since they like being in power and change creates risk.

-If you do have a powerful ally, talk to them.
+If you do have an ally, talk to them.
 Come up with a plan.
-You can offer to do most of the work, but you will need their support to defend what you do, provide resources for you, and convince their peers to follow along.
+Aim for small wins and use them to draw others to your cause.
+You may need to do most of the work at first, but their support to defend what you do, and provisioning resources, may be enough to convince peers to join in.

-If you have no power, there is no shame in quitting.
-It’s brave to quit in our culture and we should do it when we’re convinced nothing is likely to change.
-Only by quitting a lame situation do you give yourself any real chance of having the time and energy to find a great one.
+If you have no power, but have the choice, there is no shame in leaving a situation.
+It’s brave to quit in our culture if it’s for the right reasons.
+Only by leaving a bad situation do you give yourself the opportunity to create a better one.

 “In this very real world, good doesn’t drive out evil.
 Evil doesn’t drive out good.
 But the energetic displaces the passive.” – William Bernbach